eventide-project/docs/user-guide/message-store/tools.md

 evt-pg-update-db
 ```

-NOTE: This tool installs the functions and views.
+This tool installs the functions, indexes, views, and privileges.

+If any function, index, view, or privilege already exists, it will be replaced with the most recent definition.
+If any of these does not exist, they will be created.

 ### Install Functions